alashh/alashh.github.io/_posts/2020-03-15-azure-data-lakes-data-ingestion.markdown

 - Structure datasets for consumption
 - Query datasets to build a cohesive relation between them all.

-And the relation I want to find? *effects of the weather on Formula 1 results and if those results correlated to stock prices of the Title Sponsor.*
+And the relation I want to find?

+***Effects of the weather on Formula 1 results and if those results correlated to stock prices of the Title Sponsor.***

 Pretty strange kind of relation but hey; it's an excuse to give this all a shot with some easy to query data that I don't need to make myself.
 I also think as I go I might add or find more info or may change the whole thing to some cool idea I find along the way.